BookerLoL/LearnConceptsInJava/src/main/java/optimizing/code_optimizations.md

 # Java Code Optimizations

 - ### Accessing a variable is faster than calling a method to access it

   - Calling a method does have overhead

 - ### Generally better to buffer byte streams

   - Depends on usage

 - ### for loops > for each loop > iterator > stream for performance

+  - use for loops for primitives for best performance
   - Parallel streams can perform well depending on context

 - ### Optimizing for loops

   - Comparing against `0` is almost always more efficient in any language
     - `<0`, `!= 0`, etc
     - `System.arraycopy` is the fastest for copying due to being a `native` method